fourjuaneight/blog/content/posts/march-notes.md

 Either way, we've been looking for new ways to keep ourselves occupied to prevent anxiety from eating us alive.
 So here are some of the stuff we've gone through this month.

 ## Coding
-Although my wife isn't working, I still am.
+Although my partner isn't working, I still am.
 My work has always been remote, so things haven't changed all that much.
 There's a cool project I've been working on with the folks over at Stackbit which I hope to be able to share soon.
 Stay tuned.

 I've also been working on getting some of my [Spreadsheets](/posts/spreadsheets/) out in public.
 An early version of my bookmarks is already up and there's more to come.
 Thanks to [Hasura's webhooks](https://hasura.io/event-triggers/), I can automate the deployment of this site with every new bookmark saved to the database.
 Good stuff.